 If there’s one thing people do more of in warmer weather, it’s mow their lawn.
 Grass grows quickly during spring and summer, and while lawn maintenance may keep the neighbourhood looking pristine, the noise can become irritating.
 Be prepared by removing hearing aids or turning them off, and keep ear plugs or earmuffs on hand to block out the noise and prevent hearing damage (or a headache)!

 Of course, the best way to look after your hearing this summer is to make sure you have the correct hearing solutions for your unique situation.
-Use our online booking form or call 1800 340 631 to request a hearing check appointment with an Audika hearing care expert today.
+Book an appointment or call 1800 340 631 to request a FREE* hearing check with an Audika hearing care expert today.

 Don’t let hearing loss get in the way of your summertime fun!